What is mobile device management?

 Automatic updates

-Beyond the advantages of instant accessibility afforded by cloud MDM, there should be no hardware to buy, install or maintain — and no associated fees.
+Beyond the advantages of instant accessibility afforded by cloud MDM, there should neither be associated fees nor hardware to buy, install or maintain.
 The platform should be automatically updated with new features at a company’s disposal.

 Easy search